Scientific Publications guarantees:

 Polish journals in the Scopus database

-The Scopus database includes many Polish scientific journals with various metrics.
-They are represented by the following publishers: Walter de Gruyter, Sciendo, Polish Academy of Science, Elsevier, Via Medica, and others.
+The Scopus database includes a large number of Polish scientific journals with different metrics.
+They are represented by publishers such as Walter de Gruyter, Sciendo, Polish Academy of Science, Elsevier, Via Medica, and others.

 Scopus or Web of Science?

 Regulatory requirements regarding the number of scientific publications often compare these databases with each other.
 They have many similar features, but there are also significant differences.
 For example, Web of Science has greater citation depth, while Scopus focuses on “younger” publications.
-These databases also have different scientific metrics, structures, and ways of implementing their own policies.
+These databases also differ in scientific metrics, structure, and ways of implementing their own policies.

 We have a gift for you!

-Free citation of your research or a discount on publication services — the choice is yours!
+Free citation of your works or a discount on article publication services — choose your option!

 Director of the company